 Located in the beautiful continent of Central America, Belize offers some of the Caribbean’s most beautiful landscapes both above and below its crystal waters.

-With plenty of choice when it comes to Belize vacation rentals, it’s easy to pair up where you want to stay in this gorgeous country with where you want to snorkel, so check out these top 9 places for an incredible Belize snorkeling trip to get your underwater wanderlust flowing!
+And with plenty of choice when it comes to Belize vacation rentals, it’s easy to pair up where you want to stay in this gorgeous country with where you want to snorkel.

 #1 Hol Chan Marine Reserve

 Coming in at number 1, the Hol Chan Marine Reserve is without a doubt one of the most amazing places to snorkel in Belize.

 As the country’s oldest reserve, this marine national park in the north of the country is teeming with incredible marine life.

 At only 6km from Ambergris Caye, it makes for a very popular day trip.

 Essentially a small channel within Belize’s Barrier Reef, the reserve is split into 4 different zones, each with their own flavour.

 Do some research on Hol Chan Marine Reserve to decide which zone you want to visit and then plan your trip accordingly.

 #2 Shark Ray Alley

 Technically a zone within the Hol Chan Marine Reserve – Zone 4 to be specific! – Shark Ray Alley is probably the best Belize snorkelling spot if you want to see, yes you guessed it – some sharks and some rays!